pemsley/coot/blog/_posts/2023-03-22-Moorhen-Tutorial-1.md

 Then click on atom in A187.
  - If the side-chain doesn't lie flat in its density, you can use the target button "Refine Residues" adn then click on the atom in A187 to give it a bit of Real Space Refinement that will sort of the fitting.

-_On improvement of the rotamer probability, Moorhen will change the colour or the dodecamer to be more green_
+_On improvement of the rotamer probability, Moorhen will change the colour of the dodecahedron to be more green_

 Can you find a negative difference map peak close to residue A141?
 Again examine.
 What do we need to do?
 Let's fix the rotamer then using "Auto-fit Rotamer" as before.